-Effective January 15, 2024, the Company announced that Board Member, J. Roy Pottle resigned from its Board of Directors.
+Effective January 15, 2024, the Company announced that J. Roy Pottle resigned from the board of directors of the Company (the "Board").

-Effective April 15, 2024, Felicia Snyder has been appointed as independent Chair of the Board of Directors of the Company (the "Board") effective April 14th, 2024.
-Matthew K. Hawkins has stepped down from the Board effective April 12th, 2024.
+Effective April 14, 2024, Felicia Snyder was appointed as independent Chair of the Board.
+Effective April 14, 2024, Matthew K. Hawkins stepped down from the Board.